AhmedHelalRagab/TemplateTwo/README.md

 # TemplateTwo
-This is the second project
+## This template is the second step after the first template